amal-araweelo/34338_exercises/README.md

-# Exercises in the course 34338 Telecommunication
+# Exercises in the course 34338
 *Doxygen has not been implemented yet for these exercises yet.
 Please ignore the folder `/docs` as it is related to Doxygen!*

 ## Structure